 33%

 This is because once a developer obtains a permit or rezoning approval, they acquire "vested rights" under U.S. property law.
 Later ordinances or moratoriums can be ruled procedurally improper or are blocked outright by the county commission before reaching a vote.
-Not only can a moratorium passed after vesting fail to retroactively block an approved project — it can be overturned altogether for violating developers' vested rights.
+In some cases, developers were able to successfully sue county councils which attempted to pass ordinances after rezoning approvals were submitted.

-Case study — Lansing Town, NY: In September 2025, residents began discussing a moratorium while the town council drafted stricter zoning requirements around renewable energy use, noise abatement, and water restrictions.
-But the process took too long.
-In December, just two weeks before the moratorium vote, the Zoning Board of Appeals — a non-legislative body — approved TeraWulf's appeal to classify its project as a general processing facility, an allowable use under existing code.
-Because that approval came before the moratorium vote, the town board was forced to withdraw the entire motion.
+Case study — Lansing Town, NY: In September 2025, concerned citizens began discussing a moratorium while the town council drafted a new zoning code to hold data centers to stricter renewable energy, noise, and water use requirements.
+But the conversation ran too long.
+In December, just two weeks before the moratorium vote, the Zoning Board of Appeals approved TeraWulf's appeal to classify the project as a general processing facility — an allowable use under existing zoning.
+Because this approval came before the moratorium vote, the town board was forced to withdraw the moratorium entirely.

-The power of vested rights arguments hands considerable leverage to developers.
-They have been invoked in three major lawsuits: by Amazon after a new King George County, VA board attempted to rescind an already-approved land rezoning; by Centra Logistics after the Henrico Planning Commission tried to block its data center project; and by Starwood Digital after the Delaware Department of Natural Resources and Environmental Control attempted to deny permits to its Project Washington.
+The power of vested rights hands considerable leverage to developers.
+Vested rights have been invoked in three major lawsuits: by Amazon after a new Board of Supervisors in King George County attempted to rescind an already-approved land rezoning; by Centra Logistics after the Henrico Planning Commission attempted to block their data center project; and by Starwood Digital after the Delaware Department of Natural Resources attempted to deny permits to its Project Washington.

 Moratoriums still occur in pro-business states with weak county governance.